11 of the Best Apps to Sell Clothes Online

 1. eBay

-One of the most well-known online selling sites is eBay, where sellers can list a large variety of items sold for a set fee or to the highest bidder.
+One of the most well-known online selling sites is eBay, where sellers can list many items sold for a set fee or to the highest bidder.
 The app is extremely user-friendly, making listing your items for sale easy.
-As there are so many items on eBay, it is important to take great photos of your clothing in addition to writing a detailed description of the product so that those searching on the app can find your items. eBay takes a percentage of your profits from every sale – which is a little higher than most sites, but it is worth trying as they have a massive, worldwide customer base. eBay is good for selling used clothes and used shoes.
+As there are so many items on eBay, it is essential to take great photos of your clothing and write a detailed description of the product so those searching on the app can find your items. eBay takes a percentage of your profits from every sale – a little higher than most sites, but it is worth trying as they have a massive, worldwide customer base. eBay is good for selling used clothes and used shoes.

 2. Facebook Marketplace